-Panera Bread features high-quality foods made with "100% clean" ingredients - no artificial additives, sweeteners, flavors, or colors.
-Panera breads and pastries are baked from scratch every day, and the menu offers a variety of classic as well as innovative comfort foods.
-Panera will also offer a kiosk ordering system, allowing guests to make quick pick-ups of their orders.
+Panera Bread features high-quality foods made with "100% clean" ingredients - no ifficial additives, sweeteners, flavors, or colors.
+Panera breads and pastries are baked om scratch every day, and the menu offers a variety of classic as well as innovative mfort foods.
+Pre-orders can be placed using the Panera Rapid Pick-Up system as well as rough the Campus Grubhub app.
+Located on the 2nd floor of the University Center.

+Meal Plans

-Meal Plans: Campus Dining offers a variety of block meal plans for residential and off-campus students.
+University Dining offers the Unlimited Eagle Plan and a variety of block meal plans for residential and off-campus students.
 Changes to meal plans may be made only during the first two weeks of each semester.
 Unused meals do not roll over from semester to semester.
-Please visit UMW.SodexoMyWay to get detailed information on meal plans and dining policies.
-For details about purchasing plans, go to http://students.umw.edu/residencelife/mealplan/.
+For meal plan details go to Meal Plans.
+To purchase a plan visit the Residence Life housing portal.
+If you need assistance with purchasing a plan contact Chris Porter at ciporter@umw.edu.

-Flex Dollars are included with each Block style meal plan and can be used like cash for making purchases in retail or resident dining facilities.
+Flex Dollars are included with the Unlimited Eagle Plan and each Block style meal plan and can be used like cash for making purchases in the Retail Dining Shoppes and the Restaurants at the Top of the UC.
 The Flex rates for meals at the Top of the UC are discounted from the regular cash rates, and Flex purchases are not subject to the local 11.3% tax.
 If you have unused Flex Dollars at the end of the fall term, they will roll over to the spring term as long as you have purchased a meal plan for the spring term.
 Unused balances at the end of the spring semester will be forfeited.

+Guests

-Guests: The Eagle Plan and all block plans allow students to use five of their meals for guests.
-If you have used all your guest meals, you may use Flex Dollars, EagleOne, Cash, or Credit to purchase meals for your friends and family at any dining facility.
+The Eagle Plan and all block plans allow students to use five of their meals for guests.
+If you have used all your guest meals, you may use Flex Dollars, EagleOne, or Credit to purchase meals for your friends and family at any dining facility.

-Student Dining Ambassadors & the Culinary Council:
+Student Dining Ambassadors & Mystery Shoppers

 Student Dining Ambassadors are paid team members who act as greeters, cashiers, office assistants, and hosts for a variety of special dining events.
-Many also serve on our Culinary Council, an advisory body that provides insights into UMW student dining preferences and helps shape the future direction of our campus dining programs.
-For information about becoming a Student Dining Ambassador or joining the Culinary Council, contact Rose Benedict at rbenedic@umw.edu or call 540-654-2169.
+Mystery Shoppers get free meals from our various dining locations and then submit evaluations about the food and service.
+For information about becoming a Student Dining Ambassador or Mystery Shopper, contact Rose Benedict at rbenedic@umw.edu or call 540-654-2169.